Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights

-The Arizona Cardinals (5-0) take a five-game winning streak into a matchup against the Cleveland Browns (3-2) on Sunday, October 17, 2021 at FirstEnergy Stadium.
-Cleveland is only a 2.5-point favorite in the contest.
-The over/under is 50 for this game.
+Oddsmakers project the Arizona Cardinals (5-0) to put up a fight in their attempt to prolong their five-game winning streak, as they are just 3-point underdogs in a matchup against the Cleveland Browns (3-2) on Sunday, October 17, 2021 at FirstEnergy Stadium.
+The contest's over/under is 49.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.